-Digga augers perform better at an optimal RPM against the ground conditions they are against.
+Digga auger bits perform better at an optimal RPM against the ground conditions they are against.
 Similarly the auger diameter will perform better at certain speeds.
 For example: the larger the hole and harder the ground conditions, the slower you will need to drill.
 The smaller the hole and softer the ground conditions, then more speed is required.
-Digga recommends the following for attachments for the different ground conditions:

 - When ‘general purpose’ earth drilling you can drill faster.
-The Digga A range of augers will be ideal here.
+The Digga A range of auger bits will be ideal here.
 These auger bits are also better for clay as the bladed teeth ‘shaves’ the spoil a layer at a time.
 Like scraping butter with a knife.

 - In heavy earth, clay*, soft chalky rocks you want an auger bit with tapered teeth.
 The Digga RC range of auger bits is the ultimate all performance auger bit and will cut cleanly into earth and chalky rocks.
 The teeth are tapered to be able to rip the fracturable rocky/earthy ground. *Please note, this range is not ideal for drilling in clay with smaller machines 4 tonne and under.

 - When drilling into rock you are going to be most effective at a slower speed with a greater amount of power.
 Too much speed creates too much heat and will actually ‘polish’ the rock smooth rather than chipping away at it.
 Too much speed will also cause the teeth to skip across the top of the rock and it will not be able to pick and rip into the rock to break it out.